 Who are the collaborators on this project?

 The Medical Professionalism Project was created by the (Dis)Honesty Project and the Center for Advanced Hindsight in collaboration with Duke Health.
-Together we designed and created the program, and it is through Duke that CE credits are issued.
 The (Dis)Honesty Project leads the day-to-day management of the Medical Professionalism Project, with guidance and support from its collaborators.

 Where can I learn more about these partners?

 The Center for Advanced Hindsight is Dan Ariely’s behavioral economics lab at Duke University, an affiliate of the Social Science Research Institute.
 We are interested in how and why people make a wide range of decisions, and how certain forces influence our thoughts and behavior.
 Our research focuses on the faulty assumptions of rational decision-making, and strives to unveil how people make decisions in the real world – all kinds of decisions, from what inspires us to work those extra hours, to how much we are willing to spend on black pearls, to what we choose to eat for lunch.
 Most of our research falls into three decision-making buckets: health, finance, and morality.